 In my introduction I mentioned that the teacher becomes the "guide on the side" in authentic learning events.
 They are managers, motivators, or consultants who provide their students with the guidance they require to achieve their learning goals.
 So, how many consultants or managers do you know don't have telephones in their offices?
 Let's take a moment to think about this.

 Teachers are one of the only professionals in the modern world that cannot make a phone call from their offices, their classrooms.
-This accepted modus operandi reflects an "old school" mindset that is still prevalent in today's education systems.
+This accepted modus operandi reflects an "old school" mindset that is still prevalent in today's education systems and reveals a certain preparedness in accommodating for authentic learning initiatives.
 The philosophical resistance that prevents teachers or their students from having the opportunity to communicate outside the classroom walls daily, provides us with some insight into how slow progress really is.
-If one wanted to model how students should interact successfully and engage meaningfully with their community and their world, wouldn't putting a phone system in place make sense?
+If one wanted to model how students should interact successfully and engage meaningfully with their community and their world, wouldn't putting a well supervised, safe phone system in place make sense?

 Can you imagine the debates that would ensue over supporting this basic, progressive step forward?
 A phone in the classroom seems to induce many to envision teachers talking on the phone during school hours neglecting their students.
 What about the students making monitored calls out to the community or teachers acting as consultants and making phone calls on behalf of the individuals in the room.
 I don't think so!
 Old paradigm - old fears, old-school.
 If we aren't connecting, we're not learning!
 If school systems are having difficulty getting their mindsets around this one very, simple progression, then how can one expect regular "real-world" learning to flourish?